Medicine but No Cure

 Healing never really begins with medicine or therapy or health facilities.
 Healing begins within the mind and spirit of individuals who must recognize their brokenness and possess a real desire to experience life differently.

 No one can teach a student who doesn’t want to learn.
-No one can rescue an abused person who does not believe that she/he deserves a life that is free of abuse.
-No one can save a nation that does not recognize its need for repentance, reconciliation and reformation.
+No one can rescue an abused person who does not believe that they deserve a life that is free of abuse.
+No one can save a nation that does not recognize its need for repentance, reconciliation, and reformation.

 Harriett Tubman said: “I freed a thousand slaves.
 I could have freed a thousand more if only they knew they were slaves.”

 Jesus said: “Those who are well do not need a physician.”